-Over the years, the Phoenix Park Racecourse hosted various prestigious racing events, including the Irish Derby, the Irish St. Leger, and the Irish 1,000 Guineas.
-These events attracted top horses and jockeys from around the world, and they played an important role in promoting Irish horse racing and establishing Ireland as a major player in international horse racing.
+Over the years, the Phoenix Park Racecourse played host to an array of prestigious racing events, including the Irish Derby, the Irish St. Leger, and the Irish 1,000 Guineas.
+These races drew top-notch horses and jockeys from across the globe and contributed significantly to the promotion of Irish horse racing, establishing the country as a major player on the international racing scene.

-Since the closure of the Phoenix Park Racecourse, there have been efforts to redevelop the site and create new opportunities for racing and other events in the park.
-In 2004, a new racing venue was opened in the park, called the Irish National Stud, which features a world-class equestrian center and hosts various racing events throughout the year, rekindling the spirit of racing in this historic setting.
+In the wake of the Phoenix Park Racecourse's closure, efforts were initiated to redevelop the site and create new opportunities for racing and other events within the park.
+In 2004, a new racing venue, known as the Irish National Stud, opened its doors in the park.
+This world-class equestrian center continues to host various racing events throughout the year, rekindling the spirit of racing in this historic setting.